A Guide for Bloggers Who Want to Go Beyond Just Keywords

 Keep in mind:

-• It’s harder to compare multiple pins at once
+• It’s harder to compare patterns across many pins

-• You won’t get data on ranking, saves, or clicks.
+• You won’t see performance data like saves or clicks

-1. Look at multiple pins for the same blog post.
+• Review multiple pins for the same URL

 annotation match vs drift graphic